Shippable/docs/sources/ci/trigger-pipeline-jobs.md

 ```

-As shown above, the runCI job should have an OUT tag which specifies the resource that is updated as a result of this CI job.
-As long as the next job in your pipeline has that resource as an IN, any change to the resource by the CI job will trigger the next job.
+As shown above, the runCI job should have an OUT tag which specifies the resource `my_image` that is updated as a result of this CI job.
+As long as the next job in your pipeline has the same resource as an IN, any change to the resource by the CI job will trigger the next job.

 ###2.
 Updating the resource version